OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 1. In the drop list, select the environment to which the settings will apply.
 1. Enable CSP.
 1. Configure directives, with one value per line.
+1. After saving, republish the application on Service Center.

 <div class="warning" markdown="1">